razoumov/publish/02-task-parallelism.md

 To understand the reason, let's analyze the code.
 When the program starts, the main thread does all the declarations and initializations, and then, it enters the main loop of the simulation (the **_while_** loop).
-Inside this loop, the parallel tasks are launched for the first time.
-When these tasks finish their computations, the main task resumes its execution, it updates `delta` and T, and everything is repeated again.
-So, in essence, parallel tasks are launched and resumed 7750 times, which introduces a significant amount of overhead (the time the system needs to effectively start and destroy threads in the specific hardware, at each iteration of the while loop).
+Inside this loop, the parallel threads are launched for the first time.
+When these threads finish their computations, the main thread resumes its execution, it updates `delta` and T, and everything is repeated again.
+So, in essence, parallel threads are launched and resumed 7750 times, which introduces a significant amount of overhead (the time the system needs to effectively start and destroy threads in the specific hardware, at each iteration of the while loop).

-Clearly, a better approach would be to launch the parallel tasks just once, and have them execute all the time steps, before resuming the main task to print the final results.
+Clearly, a better approach would be to launch the parallel threads just once, and have them execute all the time steps, before resuming the main thread to print the final results.

 Let's copy `parallel1.chpl` into `parallel2.chpl` and then start editing the latter.
 We'll make the following changes: